litxio/ptghci/README.md

 ## Overview

 ptGHCi is an interactive command shell for Haskell designed for high-productivity interactive coding.
-It is implemnted as a wrapper around GHCi based on Python's `prompt-toolkit` library and heavily inspired by IPython.
+It is implemented as a wrapper around GHCi based on Python's `prompt-toolkit` library and heavily inspired by IPython.

 ## Features

 ### Syntax highlighting

-Highlighting is based on the `pygments` library, with a variety of styles available through the `%style` [magic command](#magic-commands)magic command.
+Highlighting is based on the `pygments` library, with a variety of styles available through the `%style` [magic command](#magic-commands).

 ![Syntax highlighting](https://litxio.github.io/ptghci/images/syntax_highlight.svg)

 ### Multiline commands with automatic indentation

-Use <Alt-Enter> (a.k.a. <Meta-Enter>) to insert a new line.  ptGHCi will also intelligently insert a new line when Enter is pressed after an operator, following keywords like `do` and `while`, or when within unclosed brackets.
+Use `<Alt-Enter>` (a.k.a. `<Meta-Enter>`) to start a new line.  ptGHCi will also intelligently start a new line when Enter is pressed after an operator, following keywords like `do` and `while`, or when within unclosed brackets.

 ![Auto-indent](https://litxio.github.io/ptghci/images/autoindent.svg)